How Do You Choose Merchant Services Provider?

 How can you possibly know if you’ll get these things when you’re evaluating credit card payment processing providers?

-We’re glad to help you figure that out.
+As the best Merchant Services Provider, we’re glad to help you figure that out.
 While we hope you’ll end up choosing EPS, we’re happy to help even if you don’t.
 We’re on a mission to make credit card processing easy to understand, no matter what provider you’re using.

 - Be wary of rates that seem too good to be true.
 They probably are.
 Are you being offered an introductory rate?
 Perhaps the salesperson is quoting a rate that only applies to debit card transaction?
 Dig in.
 Get the details.

 - Low rates are important, but there’s way more to your relationship with your Merchant Services provider than money.
 What’s their customer service like?
 Find out.

 What to Look For in a Merchant Services Provider